quicwg/base-drafts/draft-ietf-quic-transport.md

   vice versa).

-Another special case is when all packets are marked ECN-CE, independtly of the initial codepode used, including Not-ECT.
+Another special case is when all packets are marked ECN-CE, independent of the marking used, including Not-ECT.
 In this case it could be a network element overwriting the ECN field of all packets and thereby potentially concealing actual congestion information.
 Especially, when it is recognized that Not-ECT packets get remarked to CE, ECN marking